rychrr/linters/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Hello!
-Microverse

-If you like this project...
+If you like this project , please show your support by;
+-  Contributing to growth and improvement of our code base
+-  Donating by buying us a cup of coffee, (we support Crypto payments paid to rychardase.eth
+-  Give us a Star

 <p align="right">(<a href="#readme-top">back to top</a>)</p>